defiantSneeze/defiantSneeze.github.io/README.md

 Will create a footer with "Copyright (C) 2021 - Kayden Stevens" which uses an html entity got the copyright symbol and the em-dash.

-Hyperlinks will only be underlined when hovered upon.
+Hyperlinks only underlined when hovered upon.

-I'm going to set a repeating background image.
+I have set a repeating background image from google images, hopefully the rediculous URL doesn't break, but if so I have set a nice background color for the page.

 I have styled the weekly schedule to highlight my courses.

 I'm going to add a favicon